 - A dog in training: A dog being trained; however, it has the same rights as a fully trained dog when accompanied by a trainer and identified as such.

 - Partner/handler: A person with a service or therapy animal.
 A person with a disability is called a partner; a person without a disability is called a handler.

 - Service Animal: A dog individually trained to do work or perform tasks for the benefit of a person with a disability.

 - Team: A person with a disability, or a handler, and his or her service animal.
 The two work as a cohesive team in accomplishing the tasks of everyday living.

 - Therapy Animal: A therapy animal does not assist an individual with a disability in the activities of daily living, and historically they have not been protected by laws for service animals.
 The use of therapy animals for mental disorders, i.e., agoraphobia has assisted the individual to safely leave the house and participate in community and educational activities.
 Documentation needs to specifically address the need of a therapy animal.

 Guide dog is a carefully trained dog that serves as a travel tool by persons who are blind or have severe visual impairment.

-Hearing dog is a dog who has been trained to alert a person with significant hearing loss or who is deaf when a sound, e.g., know on the door, occurs.
+Hearing dog is a dog who has been trained to alert a person with significant hearing loss or who is deaf when a sound, e.g., knock on the door occurs.